wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitytypes.md

 * entity-id-composer-callback (repo and client)
   * A callable that returns an EntityId instance for the given unique part of an entity ID serialization.
 Only entity types with IDs that are constructed from a static and a unique part can and should specify this.
 * view-factory-callback (repo only)
-  * A callable that returns an [EntityDocumentView] instance, with the arguments being a language code, a LabelDescriptionLookup, a LanguageFallbackChain and an EditSectionGenerator
+  * A callable that returns an [EntityDocumentView] instance, with the arguments being a language code, a LabelDescriptionLookup, a TermLanguageFallbackChain and an EditSectionGenerator
 * content-model-id (repo only)
   * A string representing the id of the content model
 * content-handler-factory-callback (repo only)